Azure/clds/readme.md

 - Singly linked list
 - Hash table

 *This library is work in progress*.
-The first release should happen once the first lockless structure is usable.
+The first release should happen once the first lockless structure is usable and working.

 The goals are: